bhk/rio/doc/rop.md

 ROP describes communication across a bi-directional message-based communication channel between two **domains**.
-In each domain, an **agent* is responsible for sending and receiving ROP messages and introducing the functionality to the surrounding execution environment.
+In each domain, an **agent* is responsible for sending and receiving ROP messages and mating them to the mechanisms native to its environment.

-Almost all ROP messages occur in the context of a **slot**, which is a protocol construct that represents the act of observing a time-varying remote value.
-Each slot begins with a request (from the **client** side of the observation) to call a **function** or evaluate a **thunk** that resides in the other domain (the **host** side).
-An slot ends when the client, no longer interested in the results of the observation, **drops** the slot.
+Almost all ROP messages occur in the context of a **slot**, which is a protocol abstraction that represents the act of observing a time-varying remote value.
+Each slot comes into existence when named by a request (from the **client** side of the observation) to call a **function** or evaluate a **thunk** that resides in the other domain (the **host** side).
+A slot ceases to be when the client, no longer interested in the results of the observation, **drops** the slot and the server acknowledges it.

   A thunk represents a computation whose result has not yet been evaluated or inspected.
 Lazy expressions and parallel expressions are examples.
 A